How to Wash Your Hands Accurately

 When to Use Hand Sanitizer

-To get obviate germs, thoroughly washing your hands is best.
-However, if soap and clean water aren’t immediately available, employing a hand sanitizer is a suitable backup until you wash your hands.
+Thoroughly washing your hands is the best way to eliminate germs.
+However, if soap and clean water aren’t immediately available, a hand sanitizer is a suitable backup until you wash your hands.

-When using hand sanitizer, remember to use a lot enough to completely cover both hands.
-Then, rub your hands together while still wet, interlacing the fingers frequently, until they’re completely dry.
+When using hand sanitizer, remember to use enough to cover both hands thoroughly.
+Then, rub your hands together while still wet, interlacing the fingers frequently until completely dry.

 Does it Matter What Sort of Soap You Use?

-Plain soap is simply nearly as good at disinfecting your hands as over-the-counter antibacterial soaps.
-Research has found that antibacterial soaps aren’t any longer effective at killing germs than regular, everyday soaps.
+Plain soap is nearly as good at disinfecting your hands as over-the-counter antibacterial soaps.
+Research has found that antibacterial soaps are no more effective at killing germs than regular, everyday soaps.

-In 2020, the Food and Drug Administration (FDA)Trusted Source banned the use of the antibacterial agents triclosan and triclocarban.
+In 2024, the Food and Drug Administration (FDA)Trusted Source banned using the antibacterial agents triclosan and triclocarban.

 The reasons cited by the FDA for the ban of these agents included: